justincasher/justincasher.github.io/AI/AI.md

 #### Modeling Catan through self-play (2024)

 **Abstract.** &nbsp; I taught a neural network how to play the board game Catan using supervised learning via self-play.
-When training, I utilized both temporal-difference and a simplified Monte-Carlo tree search method, along with a residual neural network structure.
 The resulting model achieved an intermediate level of play.

 <p class="meta-title"><a href="/catan_ai">Read web article →</a></p>